Follow in the Footsteps of Famous French Chefs

 • croissant

-The French Brigade System is employed in many fine kitchens.
-Invented by Georges Escoffier, the brigade system is a formal hierarchical system of chefs, cooks, and kitchen workers that includes such formal job titles as:
+The French Brigade System is employed in most fine-dining kitchens.
+Invented by Georges Escoffier, the brigade system defines the formal hierarchical system of chefs, cooks, and workers within a kitchen.
+Formal job titles reflect very specific duties, and most Culinary Arts schools adhere to the structure for their curricular practicums:

 • Chef de Cuisine, or Executive Chef